 Jesus has been convicting me about spending so much time behind a screen and being anxious about temporary things.

-He was asking me to let go of some things in order to get closer to Him and hear His voice.
+My Father was asking me to let go of some things in order to get closer to Him and hear His voice.

 Fasting is not something we do naturally.
-It goes against our flesh, and takes self-discipline.
+It goes against our flesh, and takes self discipline.

 - Fasting is a discipline that Jesus both taught and practiced.